EU reviews reports of rare nerve disorder after AstraZeneca's COVID-19 shot

 However, researchers have found the chances of developing GBS after vaccination are extremely small.

-On Friday, the EMA also said it was looking into reports of heart inflammation with Pfizer-BioNTech’s vaccine, called Comirnaty, and Moderna’s shot.
+On Friday, the EMA also said it was looking into reports of heart inflammation with Pfizer-BioNTech’s vaccine and Moderna’s shot.
 It said there was no indication at present that these cases were due to the vaccines.

 Both the Pfizer-BioNTech and Moderna vaccines use new mRNA technology to build immunity.